 AgentStack User Guide

-This guide helps you safely mint, configure, and manage your Web3 agent domains using the AgentStack naming layer on the Freename.com platform, accross supported blockchains like BNB, Polygon, Solana, Base, and others.
+This guide helps you safely mint, configure, and manage your Web3 agent domains using the AgentStack naming layer within Freename.com ecosystem, accross supported blockchains such as BNB, Polygon, Solana, Base, and others.

-Whether you’re naming a smart wallet, AI assistant, or autonomous agent, these best practices will help you:
+Whether you’re naming a smart wallet, AI assistant, or autonomous agent, these best practices can help you:

 • Avoid technical issues or duplicate conflicts

-• Understand key Web3 naming behaviors (like chain-specific identity)
+• Understand key Web3 naming concepts, including chain-specific identity and resolver behaviour

 What is AgentStack?

-AgentStack is a naming layer designed for the next generation of AI agents - built entirely on the Freename.com Web3 domain system.
+AgentStack is a naming layer designed for the next generation of AI agents - built within the Freename.com Web3 domain ecosystem.

-🛠️ All domains operate within the Freename ecosystem and rely on Freename’s resolver for proper DNS resolution.
-External systems like ENS or UD are not compatible unless explicitly configured.
+🛠️ All domains currently operate within the Freename ecosystem and may require Freename-compatible resolver support for proper DNS resolution.
+Compatibility with external systems such as ENS or UD depends on resolver support and third-party configuration.

 How to Mint Your Agent Domain